dabrahams/swift-naming/SetAlgebra-Container.md

   func insertingContents(of other: Self) -> Self
   func removingElements(notIn other: Self) -> Self
   func removingElements(in other: Self) -> Self
-  func insertingContents(removingCommonElementsOf other: Self) -> Self
+  func insertingContents(removingCommonElements other: Self) -> Self

-  mutating func insertContents(of other: Self) mutating func removeElements(notIn other: Self) mutating func removeElements(in other: Self) mutating func insertContents(removingCommonElementsOf other: Self)
+  mutating func insertContents(of other: Self) mutating func removeElements(notIn other: Self) mutating func removeElements(in other: Self) mutating func insertContents(removingCommonElement other: Self)

   associatedtype Element